avmjs/vapdeploy/README.md

 ## Installation

 ```
-npm install --save ethdeploy
+npm install --save vapdeploy
 ```

 ## Example

-Checkout the ethdeploy [example](/example/index.js) provided.
-This will launch a testrpc server (a dummy ethereum api) in the background, and then deploy a bunch of contracts.
+Checkout the vapdeploy [example](/example/index.js) provided.
+This will launch a testrpc server (a dummy vapory api) in the background, and then deploy a bunch of contracts.

 ```
 npm install